arangodb/release-test-automation/README.md

 It will download tar/zip packages, while `-nightly` will first attempt to resolve the proper version of the nightly package, since `-nightly` allways is a suffix to the latest released version + 1.

-The `BASE_DIR` environment variable is meant to be specified by oskar to find the typical directory structure in there.
+The `BASE_DIR` environment variable is meant to be specified by oskar to find the oskar typical directory structure in there.

-It will then run the `upgrade.py` mechanic for either:
+It will then run the `upgrade.py` and `test.py` mechanic for either:
  - enterprise with encryption at rest enabled
  - enterprise
 or: